Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 This story has been corrected to fix a misspelling of the first name of Bahrain's U.N. ambassador.

 Mednick reported from Tel Aviv, Israel and Rising from Bangkok.
-Associated Press writers Samy Magdy and Fatma Khaled in Cairo, Sally Abou AIJoud in Beirut, Farnoush Amiri and Edith M. Lederer in New York, Jamey Keaten in Geneva, Cara Anna in Lowville, New York, Kirsten Grieshaber in Berlin and Samuel Petrequin in Paris contributed to this story.
+Associated Press writers Samy Magdy and Fatma Khaled in Cairo, Sally Abou AIJoud in Beirut, Farnoush Amiri and Edith M. Lederer in New York, Lisa Mascaro in Washington, Jamey Keaten in Geneva, Cara Anna in Lowville, New York, Kirsten Grieshaber in Berlin and Samuel Petrequin in Paris contributed to this story.